px39n/Multiple-Positive-View/README.md

 ![image](https://github.com/px39n/Multiple-Positive-View/assets/53490111/5d64a2b0-e607-4320-997c-ab7252ac8fe6)

-This document serves as a guide for reproducing the results presented in our paper titled as "Multi-Positive-Views in Self-Supervised Learning, 2024."
+This document serves as a guide for reproducing the results presented in our paper titled as "Multi-Positive-Views in Self-Supervised Learning"
-**To be submitted to ICLR (Review Stage)**
+**To be submitted to ICLR 2024 (Review Stage)**

 ## Experimental Configurations
 Details of all experiments can be found in the appendix of the paper.